andreygubarev/cookiecutter-terraform/README.md

 `.terragrunt-version` - Terragrunt version

 #### Terragrunt Workspaces

 Workspaces are used to separate environments (e.g. dev, stage, prod) and instances of the same environment (e.g. dev1, dev2, dev3).
 Workspaces are stored in `workspaces` directory.
 Terraform workspaces are not used directly.
 Instead, separate folders are used for each workspace.

 #### Terraform Modules

 Terraform modules are stored in `modules` directory.
 Each module is stored in a separate folder.
 Module name is used as a folder name.
 Module folder should follow the structure: https://developer.hashicorp.com/terraform/language/modules/develop/structure

 Using modules allows to reuse Terraform code across different workspaces.
 Every workspace uses single module which is configured in `workspaces/<workspace>/terragrunt.hcl` file in `terraform` block.

 #### Terraform Variables

 Terraform variables are stored in `workspaces/<workspace>/terraform.tfvars.yaml` file.
 Each workspace has its own variables file.
 Variables file is a YAML file.
 YAML format allows to use multi-line values.

 SOPS is used to encrypt/decrypt variables files (`.tfvars.yaml.sops`).
-Variables files are encrypted using shared key.
-Shared key is stored in `.env.sops` file.

 Variables are passed to Terraform module using `input` block in `terragrunt.hcl` file.
 Terraform module variables are stored in `modules/<module>/variables.tf` file.

 #### Terraform Backend

 Terraform backend configuration is stored in `workspaces/<workspace>/terraform.tf` file.
 Each workspace has its own backend configuration file.

 ## Reference